Legislation to ban online wagering with credit passes Federal Parliament

 ‘This is an important measure to protect customers and their loved ones, making it easier for people to stay in control of their own gambling behaviour,’ Mr Cantwell said.

-‘It is disappointing to see that other forms of gambling such as lotteries and keno have been exempted from the ban, especially when lotteries are the most prevalent form of gambling in Australia and are commonly accessed by people in low-socioeconomic communities.
+‘It is disappointing to see that other forms of gambling such as lotteries and keno have been exempted from the ban, as lotteries are the most prevalent form of gambling in Australia and are commonly accessed by people in low-socioeconomic communities.’

-‘Lotteries were also exempt from the National Self Exclusion Register, Betstop, meaning that Australians who have self-excluded from online gambling are not precluded from gambling up to $10,000 online at a time through lotteries.
+‘Lotteries were also exempt from the National Self Exclusion Register, Betstop, meaning that Australians who have self-excluded from online gambling are not precluded from gambling up to $10,000 online at a time through lotteries,’ Mr Cantwell said.

-‘To effectively reduce gambling harm, consumer protection measures must exist across all forms of gambling, otherwise those at risk of harm will just move from one form of gambling to another less regulated type.
+‘To effectively reduce gambling harm, consumer protection measures must exist across all forms of gambling, otherwise those at risk of harm will just move from one form of gambling to other less regulated and more dangerous markets.

 ‘RWA members have been working with the Federal Government and the financial services industry to deliver this credit card ban since 2021 and will continue to engage productively to ensure the ban can be implemented effectively within six months.’